-Southern Methodist University will not discriminate in any employment practice, education program or educational activity on the basis of race, color, religion, national origin, sex, age, disability or veteran status.
-SMU's commitment to equal opportunity includes nondiscrimination on the basis of sexual orientation.
-The director of Institutional Access and Equity has been designated to handle inquiries regarding the nondiscrimination policies.
+Southern Methodist University will not discriminate in any employment practice, educational program or educational activity on the basis of race, color, religion, national origin, sex, age, disability, genetic information or veteran status.
+SMU's commitment to equal opportunity includes nondiscrimination on the basis of sexual orientation and gender identity and expression.
+The Office of Institutional Access and Equity has been designated to handle inquiries regarding the nondiscrimination policies and may be contacted at Southern Methodist University, Dallas TX 75275; phone: 214-768-3601; email: accessequity@smu.edu.

-VOL. XCIII 2012-2013
+VOL. XCIV 2013-2014